FREE SHIPPING on orders of $85 or more

 Another 893 words(64 lines of text) are included under the topic Early Douglass Notables in all our PDF Extended History products.

 Some of the Douglass family moved to Ireland, but this topic is not covered in this excerpt.
 Another 107 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The crossing to North America did not seem so great in comparison with the hardships many Scots endured at home.
 It was long, expensive, and cramped, but also rewarding.
 North America offered land and the chance for settlers to prove themselves in a new place.
 And many did prove themselves as they fought to forge a new nation in the American War of Independence.
 The ancestors of those Scots can now experience much of their once-lost heritage through the Clan societies and highland games that have sprung up across North America in the last century.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Douglass:

-Douglass Settlers in the United States in the 17th Century
+Douglass Settlers in United States in the 17th Century

-Douglass Settlers in the United States in the 18th Century
+Douglass Settlers in United States in the 18th Century

-Douglass Settlers in the United States in the 19th Century
+Douglass Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.